PackeTsar/meraki-cli/README.md

 ## Tab Autocompletion

-Meraki-CLI v1.4.0 introduces tab autocompletion support on MacOS (zsh) and Linux (bash) using the Python [argcomplete](https://github.com/kislyuk/argcomplete) framework.
+Meraki-CLI v1.4.0 introduces tab autocompletion support on MacOS (zsh) and Linux (bash), and Windows 10 WSL using the Python [argcomplete](https://github.com/kislyuk/argcomplete) framework.
 Once you have installed Meraki-CLI, there are a few additional steps you need to take to enable autocompletion.
 See below for these steps.

 Once tab autocompletion is functional, you will be able to hit the TAB key at any point in the command to see your options and/or complete a partial command.
 You are also able to set the `-h` switch at any point in the command and hit ENTER to see the help page for that specific command.